-The upstart foundation reached the milestone of hosting its first local medical mission at Eastern Regional Hospital in Koforidua in January 2018.
+The upstart foundation reached the milestone of hosting its first local surgical program at Eastern Regional Hospital in Koforidua in January 2018.
 In three days, Ghanaian medical professionals provided 32 of their fellow Ghanaians with life-changing cleft surgeries.

 And it didn’t cost patients or their families a single cedi.
-Operation Smile Ghana also covers the costs of transportation, food, water and lodging during medical missions.
+Operation Smile Ghana also covers the costs of transportation, food, water and lodging during surgical programs.

 In the past three years since becoming a registered Ghanaian nonprofit, medical director Dr. Opoku Ampomah, regional manager Sabrina Ghiddi, patient coordinator Clement Ofosuhemeng and program coordinator Lucy Apeajei have ushered in an era of tremendous growth.
 From emerging medical professionals joining an ever-growing volunteer team to receiving resounding support from the Ghanaian business community, Operation Smile Ghana has become the largest provider of cleft care in the country.

-“When you organize an international mission, you have the opportunity to choose among the thousands of volunteers available all over the world.
-But when it comes to a local mission, you need to find the resources within the country,” Sabrina said.
+“When you organize an international [surgical program], you have the opportunity to choose among the thousands of volunteers available all over the world.
+But when it comes to a local [program], you need to find the resources within the country,” Sabrina said.
 “So you need to recruit the volunteers, you need to train them so they are able to reach international standards to provide the high quality care to patients in Ghana.”

-Opoku added: “While the international missions are great, and we look forward to the mutual learning that takes place during these missions, the local missions are also very important to be able to reach more patients and also to be able to assess more remote areas.”
+Opoku added: “While the international [programs] are great, and we look forward to the mutual learning that takes place during these [programs], the local [programs] are also very important to be able to reach more patients and also to be able to assess more remote areas.”